intel/terraform-provider-intelcloud/README.md

-# IDC Terraform Provider (Terraform Plugin Framework)
+# ITAC Terraform Provider (Terraform Plugin Framework)

-This IDC provider plugin brings the power of Hashicorp's Terraform to Intel Developer Cloud (IDC).
-It allows developers to model and manage their IDC Resources through HCL IaaC (Infrastructure as a Code).
+This ITAC provider plugin brings the power of Hashicorp's Terraform to Intel Tiver AI Cloud (ITAC).
+It allows developers to model and manage their ITAC Resources through HCL IaaC (Infrastructure as a Code).

 ## Requirements